tymyrddin/purple/source/docs/foundations/change-management/satir-change-model.md

 The backdoor is comfortable because it removes the immediate pressure.
 It also removes the reason to develop the capability that makes the change worthwhile.

-Supporting early adopters matters disproportionately.
+Supporting early adopters pays off disproportionately.
 The people who move into integration ahead of others are practical demonstrations that the new system is survivable.
 They answer questions their peers will not ask a facilitator, and they reduce the perceived risk of committing to the change.